Small rainbow cliques in randomly perturbed dense graphs: Rainbow copies of

 such that for every $i \in [r]$, the graph $H_i$ can be obtained from $H_{i-1}$ using one of the following steps. \begin{description} \item[Standard steps.]
 Let $z_i w_i \in E(H_{i-1})$ and let $x_i, y_i \in V(H) \setminus V(H_{i-1})$ be distinct.
 Define $H_i$ by setting

 \item[Vertex-steps.]
 Let $y_i, z_i, w_i \in V(H_{i-1})$ be distinct vertices that span at least one edge of $H_{i-1}$.
 Let $x_i \in V(H) \setminus V(H_{i-1})$.
 Define $H_i$ by setting

-Such vertex-steps are further distinguished and are said to be {\em with} or {\em without} missing edges, according to whether or not one of the pairs $\{y_i, z_i\}$, $\{y_i, w_i\}$, and $\{z_i, w_i\}$ forms a non-edge of $H_{i-1}$, respectively.
+Such vertex-steps are further distinguished and are said to be {\em with} or {\em without} missing edges, according to whether or not at least one of the pairs $\{y_i, z_i\}$, $\{y_i, w_i\}$, and $\{z_i, w_i\}$ forms a non-edge of $H_{i-1}$, respectively.

 \item[Edge-steps.]
 Let $x_i, y_i, z_i, w_i \in V(H_{i-1})$ be distinct vertices that span between one and five edges.
 Define $H_i$ by setting

 Edge-steps adding $m$ new edges are called \emph{$m$-edge-steps}. \end{description} Observe that in each of the above three step-types, the vertices of $\{x_i, y_i, z_i, w_i\}$ induce a copy of $K_4$ in $H_i$ but not in $H_{i-1}$; moreover, they span at least one edge in $H_{i-1}$.